ubcuas/ubcuas.com/content/english/pages/recruitment.md

 {{< toc >}}

 {{% markdown class="text-center pt-4 pb-3" %}}
-### General Member Roles
+## General Member Roles
 {{% /markdown %}}

+UBC UAS has three divisions for general members: **Aircraft**, **Payload**, and **Software**.
+Each division has sub-teams that focus on specific skillsets within the division.

 {{% markdown class="text-center pt-4 pb-3" %}}
-#### Aircraft Roles
+### Aircraft Roles

-The aircraft sub-team builds innovative uncrewed aerial vehicles for our competitions.
-We work closely with our software and payload sub-teams to ensure proper integration between our systems.
+The aircraft division builds innovative uncrewed aerial vehicles for our competitions.
+We work closely with our software and payload divisions to ensure proper integration between our systems.
 We are also responsible for the upkeep of active aircraft and ensuring flight readiness for test flights and competition.
 {{% /markdown %}}

-##### Mechanical Designer
+#### MECH Aircraft

 Design and manufacture aerodynamic and lightweight airframes as well as control surfaces and landing gear.
 Members will learn and apply skills in mechanical design, aerodynamics, manufacturing, control surface selection, airfoil analysis and simulation tools applicable across industries.

-##### Electrical Designer
+#### ELEC Aircraft

 Design of electrical systems within our aircraft, working closely with software and payload to ensure proper integration between systems.
 Members will learn and apply skills that are essential across industries including communication systems management, power management, signal processing, soldering, PCB design, and PID tuning and sensor calibration.

 {{% markdown class="text-center pt-4 pb-3" %}}
-#### Payload Roles
+### Payload Roles

-The payload sub-team creates mission-specific payload systems for competition.
+The payload division creates mission-specific payload systems for competition.
 The sub-team works on projects including autonomous delivery rovers, winch mechanisms, and anything capable of interfacing with the aircraft.
 These projects involve the integration of multiple engineering disciplines.
 {{% /markdown %}}

-##### Mechanical Designer
+#### MECH Payload

 Work alongside electrical designers to develop enclosures and structures controlled by electrical components.
 You will make use of CAD, FEA software, and various manufacturing techniques including 3D printing and laser cutting.
 Knowledge of statics, materials, and mechanical design principles is an asset.

-##### Software Designer

-Design the software and embedded layer for payload projects which may include the use of microcontrollers, Git, control systems, telemetry, and more.
-Knowledge of motor control, control systems, and microcontrollers is an asset.

-##### Electrical Designer
+#### ELEC Payload

 Design segments of payload projects with electrical aspects.
 You will learn to use microcontrollers to control motors and circuits, using EDA, RC, power distribution, etc. to ensure proper control and movements of the payload components.

 {{% markdown class="text-center pt-4 pb-3" %}}
-#### Software Roles
+### Software Roles

-The software developed by this sub-team acts as the brain and also the glue of the whole system.
-The sub-team works on many different projects/programs and uses a variety of tools and languages.
+The software team assigns roles based on preference and need, where members works on many different projects/programs and uses a variety of tools and languages.
 We encourage members to work on projects that they are interested in and apply their experience while learning new tools.

 {{% /markdown %}}

-##### Software Member
+#### Software Member
 All projects are up for grabs (everyone gets to choose at the start of the year what they get to work on) and we plan to work with a sprint based system.
 Some languages and tools we use: JavaScript, Go, C++, Git, Angular, Python, React, Django, Docker, Linux CLI.
+The Some developers may work on Payload division projects, which requires embedded development skills, including the use of microcontrollers, Git, control systems, telemetry, and more.
+Knowledge of motor control, control systems, and microcontrollers is an asset.
 Any knowledge with these tools and languages are a plus.
 Prior professional software development experience is not required but recommended.
 Open source contribution is also a plus.

 {{% markdown class="text-center pt-4 pb-3" %}}
 ### Admin Team Roles
 {{% /markdown %}}

-[//]: # (#### Events Coordinator)
+#### Events Coordinator

-[//]: # (The events coordinator is responsible for organizing and planning team events.
+The events coordinator is responsible for organizing and planning team events.
 This includes team socials, workshops, and trips.
 The events coordinator will also be responsible for organizing and planning public events such as recruitment events.
-This role is a great opportunity to develop your leadership, communication, and organizational skills.)
+This role is a great opportunity to develop your leadership, communication, and organizational skills.

-[//]: # (#### Finance Manager)
+#### Finance Manager

-[//]: # (The finance manager is responsible for managing the team’s finances.
+The finance manager is responsible for managing the team’s finances.
 This includes managing the team’s budget, applying for grants, managing sponsorships, and delegating finance work to executive members.
-This role is a great opportunity to develop your financial knowledge, leadership, and organizational skills.)
+This role is a great opportunity to develop your financial knowledge, leadership, and organizational skills.

-#### Social Media Associate
+#### Social Media Manager

-Working alongside our social media manager, you will assist with promoting the team and its projects on social media.
+Working as our social media manager, you will assist with promoting the team and its projects on social media.
 This includes creating content for our social media platforms, managing our social media accounts, and engaging with our followers.
 This role is a great opportunity to use your creativity as well as develop your communication and marketing skills.

+#### Website Designer

+The website designer is responsible for maintaining and updating the team's website.
+This includes ensuring the website is visually appealing, user-friendly, and up-to-date with the latest team updates, events, and news.
+The role involves collaborating with other team members to ensure that content is accurately reflected on the website.
+This is a great opportunity to develop your web design, coding, and creative skills.

+#### Sponsorship Manager

+The sponsorship manager is responsible for identifying and securing sponsorship opportunities to support the team's projects and events.
+This includes reaching out to potential sponsors, managing existing sponsorship relationships, and ensuring that sponsorship agreements are fulfilled.
+The role involves a lot of networking and communication, making it a fantastic opportunity to develop your negotiation, communication, and business development skills.

+#### Videographer/Photographer

+The videographer/photographer is responsible for capturing the team’s events, projects, and activities through high-quality photos and videos.
+This role includes shooting and editing footage for promotional materials, social media content, and documenting important milestones.
+It’s a great opportunity to showcase your creativity, build your portfolio, and develop your skills in video production and photography.

+#### Content Editor

+The content editor is responsible for writing and proofreading all written content produced by the team is clear, engaging, and free of errors.
+This includes editing social media updates any other written communications.
+The role involves close collaboration with the social media manager, website designer, and other team members.
+It’s an excellent opportunity to hone your writing, editing, and communication skills.

 {{% markdown class="text-center pt-4 pb-3" %}}
 ## FAQ